Soundbendor/smart-bin-app/README.md

 ## Getting Started

-To use the Waste Watchers app....
+To use the binsight.ai app....

 ## Features

-The Waste Watcher app offers the following features and functionalities:
+The binsight.ai app offers the following features and functionalities:

 - Stuff here